 SUMMARY OF POSITION

-Global Affairs Canada’s ASEAN Secretariat and the ASEAN Commission on the Promotion and Protection of the Rights of Women and Children (ACWC) require the services of a Senior Expert on Result-Based Management (the Consultant) to support the development of the initial ACWC Work Plan 2021-2025 and initial monitoring system and results framework of the ACWC Work Plan 2021-2025.
-The Senior Expert on Result-Based Management is expected to deliver the following:
+Global Affairs Canada’s ASEAN Secretariat and the ASEAN Commission on the Promotion and Protection of the Rights of Women and Children (ACWC) requires the services of a Junior Monitoring and Evaluation (M&E) Associate to provide technical and coordination support to the ASEAN Secretariat and ACWC in developing the ACWC accomplishment report.
+The Junior Monitoring and Evaluation (M&E) Associate is expected to deliver the following:

-Working on a day-to-day basis under the direction of Head of the Poverty Eradication and Gender Division of the ASEAN Secretariat, the expected services of the Senior RBM Expert will include, but not be limited to:
+Working on a day-to-day basis under the direction of Head of the Poverty Eradication and Gender Division of the ASEAN Secretariat, the expected services of the Junior Monitoring and Evaluation (M&E) Associate will include, but not be limited to:

-- Undertake any other tasks deemed necessary to complete the development of ACWC’s work plan and results framework, based on the agreed outcomes.
+- Undertake any other tasks deemed necessary to complete the development of ACWC’s accomplishment report.

-Global Affairs Canada’s ASEAN Secretariat and ACWC require the services of a regional Expert with specific expertise which includes:
+Global Affairs Canada’s ASEAN Secretariat and ACWC require the services of a Junior Monitoring and Evaluation (M&E) Associate with specific expertise which includes:

-- At least 7 years of professional experience and proven track record in developing and conducting complex monitoring and evaluation systems in international or regional settings;
+- At least 5 years of professional experience and proven track record in providing technical and coordination support to implement complex monitoring and evaluation systems;

-- Good knowledge and exposure in policy development, development cooperation (policies, trends, issues and development), and project planning and management in regional or international setting;
+- Good knowledge and exposure in project monitoring and evaluation in regional or international setting;

-- Proven experience working with governments and/or international organizations on consultancy assignments in related subjects;
+- Proven experience working with governments and/or international organisations on consultancy assignments in related subjects;

-- Understanding of ASEAN’s cooperation on promoting the rights of women and children as well ASEAN’s architecture will be an advantage;
+- Understanding of ASEAN’s cooperation on promoting the rights of women and children is an advantage;

 - Excellent command of English, both written and spoken;